ICST Ambi Motion Markers

 Good practices

-• use CSV as the source of truth for larger cue sets
+• use CSV as the source of truth for larger cue sets — easier to edit and version than manual markers

-• preview with Send pair before recording
+• always preview with Send pair before recording to check the movement looks right

-• keep marker indices stable across revisions
+• keep marker indices stable across revisions — renumbering breaks CSV re-imports

 • use one source per CSV row

-• keep start and end cues musically meaningful
+• keep start and end cues musically meaningful (at phrase boundaries, not mid-gesture)

 • enable console output when debugging, disable it during performance work